sio/hods/docs/commandline.md

 ### hods check

 ```
-hods check --recursive [FILENAME1] [FILENAME2] ...
+hods check [--recursive] [FILENAME1] [FILENAME2] ...
 ```

 Check hash values and validate schemas for metadata file(s).

 Outputs short status message for each of checked files.
-If not files are listed in the commandline `check` looks for known filetypes in the current directory (and in its subdirectories if `--recursive` tag is specified).
+If no files are listed in the commandline `check` looks for known filetypes in the current directory (and in its subdirectories if `--recursive` tag is specified).